xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 One disadvantage we found is related to how Android Studio stores the graph nodes position.
 These are saved in a huge and complex `.idea/navEditor.xml` file.
 If you want to save the positions of all graphs nodes -in order for the graph to be consistent among your team, for instance- you need to track this file and include it in your repo.
-Sometimes this file will be corrupted and you'll lose the positions of all nodes.
+Sometimes this file will be randomically corrupted and you'll lose the positions of all nodes.
+If that is your case, you can checkout last valid file and it'll be fixed.
 Moreover this file suffers of an awful lot of git conflicts, so it's a bit tedious to maintain it.

 As I commented before, you can [share data between the nodes (screens) using arguments](https://developer.android.com/guide/navigation/navigation-pass-data).